Continuing Education for Addiction Counselors

 MCBAP (the Michigan Certification Board for Addiction Professionals) puts ongoing education for counselors into three buckets:

-- Not Applicable: Possibly required training in areas like cybersecurity or administration but which are not applicable to SUD counseling
+• Not Applicable: Possibly required training in areas like cybersecurity or administration, but which do not apply to SUD counseling

-At least half your renewal hours have to be specific, while the rest may be drawn from related topics.
-The board maintains a list of pre-approved providers offering all types of classes.
+At least half of your renewal hours must be specific, while the rest may be drawn from related topics.
+The board maintains a list of pre-approved providers offering classes of all types.

 New York Addiction Counselor Continuing Education Resources

-New York has notably strict standards for both certification and renewal as a CASAC (Credentialed Alcoholism and Substance Abuse Counselor), but it also devotes a lot of resources to helping people meet those standards.
-The Office of Addiction Services and Supports (OASAS) has a complete website that not only points you toward free online and in-person training opportunities, but also has a complete catalog of certified trainers delivering OASAS-approved curriculums.
+New York has notably strict standards for both certification and renewal as a CASAC (Credentialed Alcoholism and Substance Abuse Counselor).
+Still, it also devotes significant resources to helping people meet them.
+The Office of Addiction Services and Supports (OASAS) has a comprehensive website that not only points you toward free online and in-person training opportunities but also lists a complete catalog of certified trainers who deliver OASAS-approved curricula.

 New York is also home to the New York Certification Board from InUnity Alliance, which maintains their own approved lists and renewal requirements.
 Training not on their lists is not accepted as CE.
-They separate their approvals into categories such as veteran supported recover, family recovery, and medication supported recovery.
+They separate their approvals into categories such as veteran-supported recovery, family recovery, and medication-supported recovery.

 NAADAC trainings are also accepted, with some restrictions, by both boards.